MizunagiKB/PlayFab_GDScriptTemplate/README.md

 # PlayFab_GDScriptTemplate README
 > PlayFabSDK for GDScript / SDKGenerator Template

-This is the template file for generating the PlayFabSDK for GDScript.
+This is the template file for generating the PlayFabSDK for GDScript. <br />
 To generate PlayFabSDK, follow the steps below.

 ## Example of manual generation